Sami Ullah Baloch v. Abdul Karim Nousherwani

 Sami Ullah Baloch v.
-Abdul Karim Nousherwani is a landmark decision by the Supreme Court of Pakistan in which the Court unanimously held that electoral disqualification under Article 62(1)(f) of the Constitution of Pakistan was for life.
+Abdul Karim Nousherwani is an overturned decision of the Supreme Court of Pakistan in which the Court unanimously held that electoral disqualification under Article 62(1)(f) of the Constitution of Pakistan was for life.
 The ruling barred former Prime Minister of Pakistan Nawaz Sharif from holding public office indefinitely, following his disqualification in the Panama Papers case in 2017.
 It is also noted as the last case conducted by human rights lawyer Asma Jahangir before her death.

 The decision was controversial when announced, and remains the subject of widespread discussion.

 Background

 The Supreme Court had previously disqualified the incumbent Prime Minister of Pakistan, Nawaz Sharif, from holding public office in the Panama Papers case in 2017, citing Article 62(1)(f) of the Constitution.
 It subsequently removed Sharif as president of the ruling Pakistan Muslim League (N) in a separate decision, wherein the Court ruled that a person disqualified under Article 62 and 63 could not head a political party.
 All decisions taken by Sharif as PML-N's president resultantly stood null and void.

 The Court had also disqualified Jahangir Khan Tareen, general secretary of the opposition Pakistan Tehreek-e-Insaf, under the same article.